Jerrysuper123/artisanBread/README.md

 4. Tiered access for different admin users

 - owner is able to access all pages on the admin site
-- manager is restricted on product deletion, order deletion and registering new admin user
+- manager is granted access to all, but restricted on product deletion, order deletion and registering new admin user

 ## 2. Scope